o3de/o3de.org/content/docs/userguide/components/ocean/request-bus-interface.md

 OceanEnvironmentRequestBus.Broadcast.GetUnderwaterDistortion()
 ```

-## FogColor, FogColorMultiplier, and NearFogColor<a name="infinite-ocean-component-ebus-fog-color-multiplier-near"></a>
+## FogColor, FogColorMultiplier, and NearFogColor {#infinite-ocean-component-ebus-fog-color-multiplier-near}

 Specifies the color for the underwater fog of the ocean\.